vsariola/pakettic/README.md

   setting default palette, waveforms etc. If you don't need the default values (e.g. you set the palette yourself), save one byte by only including CODE chunk in the cart: `-ccode`
 - Working on a tweet-cart?
-Use `-l` to output LUA carts, which are uncompressed.
+Use `-flua` to output LUA carts, which are uncompressed.
 The optimization algorithm then just optimizes the uncompressed size of the code.
 - If the packed cart is missing sprites, music, map etc., try adding `-call` (or something more specific) to include necessary chunks.
 - Do you want to use the TIC-80 sprites or the tracker, but don't like the fact that the data chunks are uncompressed?
-Use `-d` to have pakettic automatically convert all data chunks into hexadecimal strings in the code, along with a small stub placed at the beginning of the code that interprets the string and loads the data at correct address.
-For example,
+Is your code longer than 65536 characters?
+Use `-fpng` to output "fake" PNG-like carts, which TIC-80 detects as PNGs based on their headers and loads the cart from a `caRt` chunk, which contains a TIC-80 cart, but this time the entire cart is compressed. ~ 20 bytes of additional headers are needed to fool TIC-80, so this is not recommended for very tiny intros.
+You need to spesify which data chunks should be kept.
+For example, `-fpng -cCODE,MUSIC,PATTERNS,WAVEFORM,SAMPLES,DEFAULT` would include the necessary chunks for the music.
+PNG-like carts require TIC-80 v1.1.2729 or newer.
-  `-d -cCODE,MUSIC,PATTERNS,WAVEFORM,SAMPLES,DEFAULT` would include the necessary chunks for the music.
+- Alternative way to use data chunks is to use `-d` to have pakettic automatically convert all data chunks into hexadecimal strings in the code, along with a small stub placed at the beginning of the code that interprets the string and loads the data at correct address.

 ## Known issues